Skip to Content

 All can do the same job.
 You just need something large enough to handle all the ingredients.

 Your stir fry doesn’t need appetizers to present a full balanced meal, but you may like to try a few anyway.
 My Egg Rolls would be a great option here.
-I also have a Thai tonkatsu dish that would make a great appetizer, or these Fried Wontons or Coconut Shrimp.
+These Fried Wontons or Coconut Shrimp.
 Maybe you want to check out our Kimchi Gyoza too!

 Chicken and Eggplant Stir-Fry